 Good to know

 - The Brooks Cascadia 12 GTX is a trail running shoe that’s designed for the neutral pronator.
-Its overall design is similar to a previous model, the Cascadia 11 GTX, but some changes were made to the color schemes and the way the components were constructed.
+Its overall design is similar to a previous model but some changes were made to the color schemes and the way the components were constructed.

 - A generous helping of features is placed in the sole unit of the Cascadia 12 GTX.
 Their purpose is to keep the foot comfortable and steady throughout the running session.
 The entire platform was also designed to be durable and long-lasting.

 The Brooks Cascadia 12 GTX is larger than the standard measurements.
 It is recommended to get half-a-size small to acquire a more agreeable coverage.
 The available width for the men’s version is D – Medium, while the women’s version is B – Medium.

 The outsole unit of the Brooks Cascadia 12 GTX makes use of the HPR Green, which is a sturdy material that’s meant to deliver skid-resistant grip on both dry and wet surfaces.
 This outsole material is also featured in the recent Brooks Cascadia 13 and it is made of compounds that are friendly to the environment.